Pipedream with Dylan Pierce

 00:32:14 - Dylan Pierce

-Yeah, exactly like.
+Yeah, exactly.
 And here you are.
-Like, I, I'm still old school.
+I'm still old school.
 I still like Google more than I use AI.
-But yeah, like you're going through stack overflow.
-Like, and which of these answers are updated?
+But yeah, you're going through Stack Overflow, and which of these answers are updated?

 00:32:23 - Scott Steinlage